FEC-Athena/Athena/README.md

-# 🚀 Welcome to Catwalk - A shopping website application!
+# 🚀 Welcome to Athena - A shopping website application!

 # Front End Project